The Bankrate promise

 - When to expect the money: It can vary, but expect the review process to take anywhere from five to seven business days.
 Once the loan is approved, you can expect payment within two to three business days.

-Depending on your needs and what you’re eligible for, you might be able to get the money you need with a payday loan alternative.
 If you’re interested in applying for one of these types of financing, here’s what to do: